BurntCaramel/Guides/content/guides/accessible-web/README.md

 ## Widgets: how?

-## Checklist

-1. Landmarks: provide familiar touch points that can be found easily
-2. Roles: give every element meaning
-3. Widgets: allow everyone to use your controls

 ## Suggested workflows

 - Use a browser extension such as [this one that shows landmarks on the current page](https://chrome.google.com/webstore/detail/landmark-navigation-via-k/ddpokpbjopmeeiiolheejjpkonlkklgp) to study existing pages you visit and compare it to your own work.